Get a free, no obligation personal loan quote with rates as low as 6.99%

 If you and your spouse or common-law partner lived apart for medical, work, or school-related reasons, you still qualify for pension splitting.
 Only separate living arrangements due to a marriage or relationship breakdown would disqualify you.

-You could have a variety of pension income sources as a retired taxpayer, but not all qualify for pension splitting.
-The income sources deemed eligible for income splitting depends on the two factors: your age and the type of pension income.
+You could have a variety of pension income sources as a retired taxpayer, but not all may qualify for pension splitting.
+The income sources eligible for splitting depend on two factors: your age and the type of pension income.

 Below are some of the types of pension income eligible for splitting:

-• Annuity payments from a Deferred Profit Sharing Plans (DPSP)
+• Annuity payments from a Deferred Profit Sharing Plan (DPSP)

 • Income from Registered Pension Plans (RPP)